SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 - **onInit()** - Use this method to perform any setup steps needed for your extension.
 This event occurs after ```this.context``` and ```this.properties``` are assigned, but before the page DOM is ready.
 As with web parts, ```onInit()``` returns a promise that you can use to perform asynchronous operations; ```onRender()``` will not be called until your promise has resolved.
 If you don’t need that, simply return ```super.onInit()```.
 - **onRender()** - Use this method to interact with the UI.
 This event occurs after the application’s initial page DOM structure has been created (although some parts of the UI might not have rendered yet).

 >**Note:** The class constructor is called at an early stage, when ```this.context``` and ```this.properties``` are undefined.
-We do not support including custom initiation logic here.
+Including custom initiation logic here is not supported.

 The following are the contents of **onInit()** and **onRender()** in the default solution.
 This default solution writes a log to the Dev Dashboard, and then displays a simple JavaScript alert when the page renders.

 ![Default onInit and onRender methods in the code](../../../../images/ext-app-vscode-methods.png)

 >**Note:** If your application customizer uses the ClientSideComponentProperties JSON input, it will be deserialized into the **BaseExtension.properties** object.
 You can define an interface to describe it.
-The default template looks for a property called testMessage, and if it's provided, it outputs it in an alert message.
+The default template looks for a property called **testMessage**, and if it's provided, it outputs it in an alert message.

 ## Debug your Application Customizer using gulp serve and query string parameters
 You cannot currently use the local workbench to test SharePoint Framework Extensions.
 You'll need to test them against a live SharePoint Online site.
 You don't have to deploy your customization to the app catalog to do this, which makes the debugging experience simple and efficient.